Julia Görges: 2014: Out of top 100, downfall

-To start the year, Görges played the Auckland Open, making it to the second round before losing to Sachie Ishizu in three sets.
-In Sydney, Görges retired in the final round of qualifying but was awarded a lucky loser spot in the main draw, where she lost to Caroline Wozniacki.
+To start the year, Görges played the Auckland Open making it to the second round, before losing to Sachie Ishizu in three sets.
+In Sydney, Görges retired in the final round of qualifying but was awarded a lucky loser spot in the main draw, where she lost to Wozniacki.
 At the Australian Open, Görges upset seventh seed Sara Errani in the first round, but lost to Lauren Davis in round two.
 In Pattaya, Görges reached the semifinals, losing to Karolína Plíšková.
 Having fallen out of the top 100 for one week, her success in Pattaya moved her back to world No. 88.

-The following week, Görges competed in Acapulco where she defeated the Mexican wildcard Marcela Zacarías in the first round before losing to Kaia Kanepi in three sets.
+The following week, Görges competed in Acapulco where she defeated the Mexican wildcard Marcela Zacarías in the first round, before losing to Kaia Kanepi in three sets.
 She reached the second round at Indian Wells, where she lost to Maria Sharapova.
 She did not qualify for the Miami Open and lost to Virginie Razzano in the first round at the Family Circle Cup.
 In Stuttgart, she defeated Sorana Cîrstea before falling to Ana Ivanovic in three sets.
 Then she qualified for the Madrid Open, but lost her opener to fourth seed Simona Halep.
 She did not qualify for Rome but managed to reach the quarterfinals at Strasbourg the week before the French Open.
 She defeated the top seed Sloane Stephens and Lauren Davis, but lost to Madison Keys.